Afghan conflict: Afghan Transitional Authority

-Formation of the Islamic Republic
+Founding of the Islamic Republic

 A loya jirga (grand assembly) was convened in June 2002 by former King Zahir Shah, who returned from exile after 29 years.
 Karzai was elected president for the two years in the jirga, in which the Afghan Interim Authority was also replaced with the Transitional Islamic State of Afghanistan (TISA).
 A constitutional loya jirga was held in December 2003, adopting the 2004 constitution, with a presidential form of government and a bicameral legislature.
 Karzai was elected in the 2004 presidential election followed by winning a second term in the 2009 presidential election.
 Both the 2005 and the 2010 parliamentary elections were also successful.

 In the meantime, the reconstruction process of Afghanistan began in 2002.
 There were more than 14,000 reconstruction projects, such as the Kajaki Dam and the Salma Dam.
 Many of these projects were supervised by the Provincial Reconstruction Teams.
 The World Bank Afghanistan Reconstruction Trust Fund was set up in 2002, which was financed by 24 international donor countries and spent more than $1.37 billion as of 2007.
 Approximately 30 billion dollars were provided by the international community for the reconstruction of Afghanistan, most of it from the United States.
 In 2002, the world community allocated $4 billion at the Tokyo conference followed by another $4 billion in 2004.
 In February 2006, $10.5 billion were committed for Afghanistan at the London Conference and $11 billion from the United States in early 2007.
 Despite these vast investments by the international community, the reconstruction effort's results were mixed.
 Implementation of development projects was frequently marred by lack of coordination, knowledge of local conditions, and sound planning on the side of international donors as well as by corruption and inefficiency on the side of Afghan government officials.
 On the provincial and national level, projects such as the National Solidarity Programme, inter-provincial road construction, and the U.S.-led revamping of rural health services met with more success.